Ekaums/8ball/README.md

-# 8ball
+# Magic 8ball
-Linux kernel module to configure a char device to be a magic 8ball
+Linux kernel module to configure a char device to create a magic 8ball